-A licensed physical therapist assistant will find job opportunities available in: hospitals, rehabilitation centers, skilled nursing facilities, outpatient clinics, home health services (in states where this applies), school systems, and work-hardening programs.
+A licensed/certified physical therapist assistant will find job opportunities available in: hospitals, rehabilitation centers, skilled nursing facilities, outpatient clinics, home health services (in states where this applies), school systems, and work-hardening programs.

 Physical therapist assistants may also find employment in non-traditional settings, such as adult daycare centers, assisted-living communities, boarding homes, camps for children with special needs, community outreach programs, daycare centers, group homes, health and wellness programs, injury prevention programs, health maintenance organizations, hospice, medical supply companies, orthotic and prosthetic companies, prisons, and work-site programs.

-The above listings are only a few of the number of opportunities available.
+The above listings are only a few of a number of opportunities available.

-Please refer to the American Physical Therapy Association website for further career information.
+Please refer to the American Physical Therapy Association website for further career information (Career Center - APTA).

-For additional job postings view the Career Center from Pennsylvania Physical Therapy Association
+For additional job postings view the Career Center at the Pennsylvania Physical Therapy Association website.